Recursive marginal quantization of the Euler scheme of a diffusion process: Computation of the marginal quantizers

-A similar idea combining (vector or functional) optimal quantization with Newton-Raphson zero search procedure is used in \cite{FriSag} in a variance reduction context as an alternative and robust method to simulation based recursive importance sampling procedure to estimate the optimal change of measure.
-Furthermore, the convergence of the modified Newton-Raphson algorithm to the optimal quantizer is shown in the framework of \cite{FriSag} to be bounded by the quantization error.
-However, the tools used to show it does not apply directly to our context and the proof of the convergence of our modified Newton algorithm to an optimal quantizer is an open question.
+A similar idea combining (vector or functional) optimal quantization with Newton-Raphson zero search procedure is used in~\cite{FriSag} in a variance reduction context as an alternative and robust method to simulation based recursive importance sampling procedure to estimate the optimal change of measure.
+Furthermore, the convergence of the modified Newton-Raphson algorithm to the optimal quantizer is shown in the framework of~\cite{FriSag} to be bounded by the quantization error.
+However, the tools used to show it do not apply directly in our context and the proof of the convergence of our modified Newton algorithm to an optimal quantizer remains an open question.